 As millennials are viewed as a social media generation, email marketing may come across as an obsolete way to connect with them.
 But data shows the opposite.

 This means whatever your marketing funnel looks like, email marketing should play a big role in your millennial customer journey.
+You would do well to look into your email marketing automation strategies, here are some tips for how to do it.

-4. Video is huge
+4. Video is only getting bigger

 Video as a trend has always been growing, but these days, it’s skyrocketing.
-Snapchat has reached 100 million daily active users and Periscope is at over 200 million broadcasts.

 According to Mark Zuckerberg, live videos on Facebook have seen a 4x increase in use since May 2016.
-Instagram has just made a big shift introducing both live video and a ‘stories’ feature this year.

 Millennials are a big driver behind the changing landscape.
 They spend 48% more time watching online videos than the average internet user.